 To illustrate this article, I will assume that I have a company with two sites 30 km apart and that HR has a fixed position on each site and MTW work on site A and TF on site B .

 - An Active Directory

-Reminder loops are used in the following cases:
+Callback loops are used in the following cases:

-- Applying user policies on RDS servers.
+- Application of user policies on RDS servers (Remote Desktop).

-- use vbs script and play on the registry.
+- Use vbs script and play on the registry.

 - Activate the namespace in DFS and point the redirected folders to \ mondomaine.dom \ profil \ …..